KazutoKashima/Mika-Sama/README.md

 #### TO ADD:
 1. ~~Mute~~
 2. Interactive headpats
-3. Neko Catch game => currently debugging this one
+3. Neko Catch game <- currently debugging this one
-4. ~~MongoDB Leveling~~
+4. ~~MongoDB Leveling~~ <- Gotta patch this, stopped counting at some point.
 5. Reactable messages
 6. Reactable Welcome messages
-7. Dashboard for Mika-Sama
+7. Dashboard for Mika-Sama <- Post-poned for a bit

 -----------------------------------------------------